- Date : 09/08/2017

 Car insurance policies come in two formats:

 (a) Comprehensive Motor Insurance: Covers third-party liability and damage caused to the vehicle.

 (b) Third-Party Motor Insurance: Cover against third-party liability that arises only due to property damage and/or physical injury caused to the third party involving the insured’s vehicle.

-The new rate of 18% will be applied on the entire premium amount.
+The new rate of GST on car insurance will be 18% applicable on the entire premium amount.

 Brief on price cuts for different brands

 Post July 1, India’s largest automaker by units sold and revenues earned, Maruti Suzuki India, slashed selling prices of most models by up to 3%, setting the benchmark for the market.

 - Alto will be cheaper by around Rs 2,000-Rs 5,000, while the Wagon R will cost less by about Rs 5,000-Rs 8,300, and the Swift by Rs 6,700-Rs 10,700.